 Frequently asked questions

 Please note: Education Council does not meet in July and August.
-If your program finishes during these months, and you meet graduation requirements, you will receive your credential in September.
+If your program finishes during these months, and you meet graduation requirements, you will receive your credential in the fall.

 Students in Continuing Studies need to apply to graduate to receive their credentials.
 Processing times vary for Continuing Studies programs.
 Once the graduation office has been sent a list of students eligible for certificates, they are processed within 5 to 7 business days and sent out to the mailing address in your graduation application.
 Students will also receive a letter of completion in their email.

 We are in touch with students if issues arise with their file, however, if you are concerned that your application has not been received you can view your application for graduation in your myOkanagan account.
 If you have questions and/or additional information pertaining to your graduation, please contact email@example.com.
 All students will receive a Letter of Completion once the Graduation Office has completed its audit.

 Students are responsible for ensuring they have or will meet all graduation requirements.
 Please carefully review your program requirements in the Calendar.